billputer/billwiens.com/resume/resume.md

 # Summary

 I'm an experienced software engineer who loves open-source technology.
-I'm a generalist; I like to delve into all parts of the stack.
-I design reliable and efficient systems with my skills in automation, deployment, monitoring, and <span title="err...cloud"  data-tooltip aria-haspopup="true" class="has-tip">clown</span> computing.
+I have a vast well of experience running and supporting web applications in production.
+I design for reliability and efficiency with my skills in automation, deployment, monitoring, and cloud computing.

 # Experience

+#### Mar 2015 - Present: DevOps Engineer at *LiquidPlanner*
+* Migrated the LiquidPlanner platform to AWS: defined implementation strategy, built out tooling and infrastructure, and guided the project from inception to production.
+* Responsible for the 24x7x365 performance and availability of our Ruby on Rails web application.
+Performed full stack troubleshooting and analysis of production issues.
+* Defined operations culture at LiquidPlanner.
+Managed the on-call rotation and trained engineers on incident response.
+* Transitioned configuration management from Puppet to Ansible.
+Managed infrastructure with Terraform.
+* Developed a layered security policy for LiquidPlanner.
+Ran day-to-day security operations, including applying critical patches and triaging security alerts.

 #### May 2012 – Sept 2014: DevOps Engineer at *Smashing Ideas*
 * Worked with internal developers and client operations staff to provision infrastructure and enable rapid deployment for Python and PHP web applications and services.